-Middlesea Insurance p.l.c. registered a profit before tax of €1.75 million during the year ended 31 December 2011.
-Premium written by the stand-alone parent Company decreased by 9.2% over the 2010 volumes to €31.8 million, following the decision to cease writing business in Gibraltar as from the 1 January 2011.
+Middlesea Insurance p.l.c. registered a profit before tax of €3.26 million during the year ended 31 December 2012.
+Premium written by the stand-alone parent Company increased to €35.2 million, up by 10.7% over the 2011 volumes.

-The Group registered a profit before tax of €3.1 million for the year to 31 December 2011 (FY 2011) compared to a profit in FY 2010 of €6.4 million largely due to a more subdued performance of the Company's and Group's investment portfolio.
+The Group registered a profit before tax of €18.0 million for the year to 31 December 2012 (FY 2012) compared to a profit in FY 2011 of €3.1 million as a result of a very satisfactory result achieved by the life subsidiary MSV Life p.l.c., despite the challenging investment conditions in both the local and international markets.

-As detailed in note 33 to these financial statements, on 29 July 2011, Middlesea Insurance p.l.c. acquired de-facto control over MSV Life p.l.c. ("MSV").
+As detailed in note 33 to these financial statements, on 29 July 2011, Middlesea Insurance p.l.c. acquired defacto control over MSV Life p.l.c. ("MSV").
 MSV was previously recognised as an associated undertaking and on consolidation was accounted for using equity accounting and therefore, measured in the balance sheet at an amount that reflected the share of net assets in the associated undertaking.
-As from 29 July 2011, MSV was classified as a subsidiary and fully consolidated on a line by line basis.
-Income, expenses and other movements in reserves are reflected accordingly for the period between 29 July 2011 and 31 December 2011.
-The Group's share of profit of MSV prior to consolidation amounted to $\pounds$ 1.6 million with post consolidation profit amounting to $\pounds$ 0.2 million.
+As from 29 July 2011, MSV was classified as a subsidiary and accordingly income, expenses and other movements in reserves are fully consolidated on a line-by-line basis as from that date.

-Middlesea Insurance p.l.c.'s solvency position as at 31 December 2011 stood at 386% of the minimum solvency requirement (2010: 359%).
+Middlesea Insurance p.l.c.'s solvency position as at 31 December 2012 on its general business stood at 603% of the minimum solvency requirement (2011: 386%).

-Middlesea's Group capital and reserves attributable to shareholders' at 31 December 2011 amounted to €56.5 million (2010: €54.9 million) on a consolidated basis.
+Middlesea's Group capital and reserves attributable to shareholders' at 31 December 2012 amounted to €67.2 million (2011: €56.5 million) on a consolidated basis with a net asset value per share of €0.73 as at 31 December 2012.

-The directors expect that the present level of financial activity will be sustained in the foreseeable future within the Company and its subsidiaries.
+The directors expect that the present level of operational activity will be sustained in the foreseeable future within the Company and its subsidiaries.
 The Group has defined strategies for growth in the core business of each of the Group companies within the local market that are expected to continue strengthening the level of financial stability of the Group.